Chris Downey: Television

 Downey was a co-creator, writer and an executive producer of the TV show, Leverage, which ran for five seasons from 2008–2012 on TNT.
+Nearly a decade later, the show was revived as Leverage: Redemption on Amazon Freevee and Amazon Prime Video and ran from 2021-2025.
 Downey stated that he feels the biggest challenge with the show is constantly having to come up with new challenges and cons for the crew, as he felt they had done so many already.